 The ease of application is also a big bonus, as is the speed of approval.
 Overall, Funding Circle is a great choice for established companies looking to make their next big purchase or upgrade their business.

 Credibility Capital Review

-Credibility Capital specializes in providing short and medium-term loans for small-to-medium enterprises.
-It is a good choice because it offers decent rates coupled with high-quality service.
+Credit Capital specializes in providing short and medium-term loans for small-to-medium enterprises.
+If you’re wondering how to get a small-business loan that will help you fund your next business project, Credibility Capital is a good choice because it offers decent rates coupled with high-quality service.

 The trickiest thing about borrowing from this company is that you’ll need to put a lot up as collateral.
 Every person who owns more than 25% of the business needs to sign a personal guarantee, and you’ll also need to make a UCC-1 filing and put forward your entire business as collateral.

-Credibility Capital is one of the best small business loan lenders out there for high-credit score businesses.
-The company deals fairly and transparently with its customers, although it sets the bar to entry high.
+Credibility Capital is one of the best small-business loan lenders out there for high-credit score businesses.
+The company deals fairly and transparently with its customers, although its entry bar is quite high.

 Getting a loan is a big step in your life.
 Any loan you take out will be with you for several years as you spend the money, then slowly repay it.
-As such, getting the right loan can be the difference between success and failure.
-You need to know all of the options you have at your disposal, and we’re here to show you.
-From government-funded loans and grants to online lenders, there are plenty of ways to get what you need.
+You need to know all of the options you have at your disposal, from government-funded loans and grants to online lenders.
 Let’s break it down.

 The SBA is one of the best places to get a business loan — as long as you have a great credit score.
-If you have bad credit, startup business loans with guaranteed approval are really hard to come by in general, but the SBA is particularly rigorous about who it lends money to.
-To qualify, you need to provide proof of strong business financials, great personal credit, and adequate collateral.
-In some cases, you’ll also need to provide a personal guarantee from every person who owns at least 20% of the business.
+If you have bad credit, startup business loans with guaranteed approval are tough to come by in general, but the SBA is particularly rigorous about who it lends money to.
+To qualify, you need to provide proof of solid business financials, great personal credit, and adequate collateral.
+In some cases, you’ll also need to get a personal guarantee from every person who owns a significant share of the business.